josephg/egwalker-paper/reg-text.typ

 ) <chart-all-local>
 */

+== RAM usage

+In @chart-memusage we show the memory footprint (retained heap size) of each algorithm.
+The memory used by Eg-walker and OT is split into peak usage (during merging) and the steady state memory usage, after all incoming changes have been merged and the intermediate state is discarded.

+The OT implementation used here memoizes intermediate transformed operations to improve performance, but the memoization comes at the cost of dramatically higher memory usage.
+At peak this implementation used 6.8GB of RAM to merge these changes.

+Automerge is exceptionally memory inefficient.
+The best test for automerge (A1) required over 270MB of RAM.
+The worst required 44GB.
+The computer we used for benchmarking had enough RAM to prevent swapping.

+#figure(
+  text(7pt, charts.memusage_all),
+  caption: [
+    RAM used while replaying all editing traces.
+The Eg-walker and OT algorithms only need additional RAM while merging concurrent changes.
+Once all changes are merged, only the current document text is retained.
+  ],
+  kind: image,
+  placement: top,
+) <chart-memusage>

 == Storage size

 Our binary encoding of event graphs (@storage) results in smaller files than the equivalent internal CRDT state persisted by Automerge or Yjs.
-To ensure a like-for-like comparison we have disabled eg-walker's built-in LZ4 and Automerge's built-in gzip compression; enabling this compression further reduces the file sizes.
+To ensure a like-for-like comparison we have disabled Eg-walker's built-in LZ4 and Automerge's built-in gzip compression.
+Enabling this compression further reduces the file sizes.

 // TODO: instead of disabling compression in Automerge and DT, maybe it would be better to report the gzipped file size for all libraries?
 That will not change the Automerge/DT file size much, but it will reduce the Yjs file size to make a fair comparison.
+// (seph): No, that causes problems because of the repeated event graphs.
+Gzip is (sometimes) clever enough to compact the repeated events - but thats very algorithm dependant.

 Automerge also stores the full editing history of a document, and @chart-dt-vs-automerge shows the resulting file sizes relative to the raw concatenated text content of all insertions.
 In all of our traces, eg-walker has a significantly smaller file size, and the graph structure adds only modest overhead to the raw text.

+// TODO: Is this worth adding?
+// Note that storing the raw editing trace in this compact form removes one of the principle benefits of Eg-walker, as the event graph must be replayed in order to determine the current document text.
+To improve load time, the current text content can be cached and stored alongside the event graph on disk.
+Alternately, the transformed operation positions can also be stored in the file.
+In our testing, this resulted in a tiny increase in file size while improving load performance by an order of magnitude.

-In contrast, Yjs does not store any deleted characters, which results in a smaller file size, at the cost of not being able to reconstruct past document states.
+In contrast, Yjs does not store any deleted characters.
+This results in a smaller file size, at the cost of not being able to reconstruct past document states.
 To make the comparison fair, @chart-dt-vs-yjs compares Yjs to a variant of our event graph encoding in which the text content of deleted characters is omitted.
 Our encoding is smaller than Yjs on all traces, and the overhead of storing the event graph is between 20% and 3$times$ the final plain text file size.

 // TODO: why is git-makefile not included in this and the following figure?
 #figure(
   text(8pt, charts.filesize_full),
-  caption: [Relative file size storing edit traces using eg-walker's event graph encoding and Automerge.],
+  caption: [Relative file size storing edit traces using eg-walker's event graph encoding and Automerge.
+The raw size shown is the concatenated length of all inserted keystrokes - which acts as a lower bound on the file size in this test.],
   kind: image,
   placement: top,
 ) <chart-dt-vs-automerge>

 #figure(
   text(8pt, charts.filesize_smol),
-  caption: [File size of our event graph encoding in which deleted text content has been omitted, compared to the equivalent Yjs file size.],
+  caption: [File size of our event graph encoding in which deleted text content has been omitted, compared to the equivalent Yjs file size.
+The raw size shown here is the size of the final, stored document.
+This acts as a lower bound on the file size in all cases.],
   kind: image,
   placement: top,
 ) <chart-dt-vs-yjs>

 = Related Work <related-work>